|

 Now there are different 'flavors' of merge join.
 The typical merge algorithm we know is when the 2 tables are sorted, and we image 2

 pointers, with 1 pointer per table and the pointers scroll down, thus scanning the 2 tables a maximum of once.
-If we did do this,
+If we did do this, then the

-match scanned, which is even better.
-Instead of scanning all rows of left table, JUMP to the row in left table based on (hashing)
+is even better.
+Instead of scanning all rows of left table, JUMP to the row in left table based on (hashing) the value of row in right

-the value of row in right table.
+table.
 This is 'rowhash match scan' of left table.
-In this way, we will skip un-matching rows in the left
+In this way, we will skip un-matching rows in the left table for a even faster

 This is explained in manual SQL - vol 2, chapter 'query optimization'.
-Manual uses the terms 'fast path' and 'slow path' merge
+Manual uses the terms 'fast path' and 'slow path' merge joins.
+I

-joins.
-I think they correspond to the rowhash match scan and all-rows scan respectively.
+think they correspond to the rowhash match scan and all-rows scan respectively.

 Kumaran Anantaraman